 Routine helmet inspections focus on shell integrity, lens condition, and suspension functionality.
 Miller’s strict manufacturing process guarantees consistent quality for reliable field performance.

-This robustness extends helmet lifespan, making Classic Series products a cost-effective investment for welders.
+This robustness extends the lifespan of helmets, making Classic Series products a cost-effective investment for welders.

 Comparative Analysis: Miller Classic vs. Competitors